ChromeShavings/shavings/README.md

 - IP Address
 - Total Number of Hops from the client machine (machine you are on) and the desination IP
 - The average latency (in ms)
+- The latitude of where the IP is hosted
+- The longitude of where the IP is hosted
 - The city of where the IP is hosted
 - The state/region of where the IP is hosted
 - The country of where the IP is hosted